Internet Dangers

 • Review all parental control features in the software your child uses.

-• First educate yourself and then your child on Internet safety.
+• First, educate yourself and then your child on Internet safety.

 • Know the dangers associated with the websites your child frequents.